 - intimidated, because you have a vague idea what you want to do, but have NO IDEA if it will work, what it will look like, or even how to go about it?

-Natalie Boyett will lead the group through exercises to discover the obvious and not-so-obvious ways that weaving can meet your needs, and discuss strategies for choosing and designing projects that make you feel happy, productive, and SATISFIED.
+Natalie Boyett will lead us through exercises to discover the obvious and not-so-obvious ways that weaving can meet our needs, and discuss strategies for choosing and designing projects that make us feel happy, productive, and SATISFIED.

 Hostesses: Kathleen B and Cheryl H